 Digital signature support is available on JBoss only The User Application can be configured to support digital signatures on JBoss only.
-Digital signatures are not supported on WebSphere or WebLogic.
+Digital signatures are not supported on WebSphere.

-In release 4.0.2, the User Application provides support for the digital signature as a service model.
+The User Application provides support for the digital signature as a service model.
 The digital signature as a service model is very easy to configure and manage.
 In most environments, you should use this model, unless you are not ready to upgrade from an older digital signature implementation, or require the ability to read digital signature cards, since this support is not available with digital signature as a service.